altomator/IIIF/README.md

 ### OCR as Annotations

-OCR text may be described as an annotations list linked to a canvas.
+OCR text may be described as an annotations list linked to a canvas (look at this [IIIF recipe](https://iiif.io/api/cookbook/recipe/0068-newspaper/)).

 ### OCR as XML fragments